kaushal707/crud-package/README.md

 ## Support

 We proudly support the community by developing Laravel packages and giving them away for free.
-Keeping track of issues and pull requests takes time, but we're happy to help!
+Keeping track of issues and pull requests takes time, but we're happy to help! any issue please feel free to DM on instagram @thisiskaushalmaurya

 ## Installation